Skip to content

 The Grand Opera House is located in Belfast, Northern Ireland, and it was designed by the theatre architect Frank Matcham and opened in December 1895.
 The opera contains a 100-seat theatre space and three bars.
 It also hosts outstanding programs for drama, opera, dance, comedy, musicals, family shows, events and even weddings.
-Its exterior is as impressive as its extravagant and ornate auditorium with its opulent ceiling and intricate viewing boxes, and if you look closely you’ll notice that there’s a distinct Indian theme which is reminiscent of the days of the British Empire.
+Its exterior is as impressive as its extravagant and ornate auditorium with its opulent ceiling and intricate viewing boxes.
+If you look closely, you’ll notice that there’s a distinct Indian theme that is reminiscent of the days of the British Empire.

-The Grand Opera House has been a part of Belfast’s extravagant theatre scene for more than 100 years and provides great entertainment, unforgettable experiences and amazing programs that attract the local community and invokes the love of theatre in younger and older people alike.
+The Grand Opera House has been part of Belfast’s extravagant theatre scene for over 100 years.
+It provides excellent entertainment, unforgettable experiences, and unique programs that attract the local community and invoke the love of theatre in younger and older people.

-The National Theatre returns to the Grand Opera House with the new dazzling production of Shelagh Delaney’s gritty drama A Taste of Honey, and the musical delights of On Your Feet, the story of Emilio and Gloria Estefan and the comedy crime show Curtains starring Jason Manford.
+The National Theatre returns to the Grand Opera House with a new dazzling production of Shelagh Delaney’s gritty drama A Taste of Honey, the musical delights of On Your Feet, the story of Emilio and Gloria Estefan, and the comedy crime show Curtains starring Jason Manford.

 the gods goh